 On the subject of space, make sure you leave yourself plenty of room to stretch before your workout.
 Don’t crowd your workout area with machines and tools until you can barely move.
-Warmups are important; they prevent injuries, burn more calories, and improve your muscle control.
+Warmups are important; they prevent injuries, burn more calories, and improve muscle control.

 Leave yourself enough space for a comfortable yoga routine.
 You should be able to fully extend your arms and legs from the center of your warmup zone.
 For the best gym setup, leave enough space for two people to do yoga next to each other.
 It’s always better to work out with a buddy.

 You Can Use Wall Mounts to Save Space

 First, a note of warning: don’t mount heavy gym equipment on drywall.
 Only use walls that are capable of supporting the weight of you and the equipment at the same time.

 With that in mind, your walls might be a great way to save space in a small gym.
 Folding wall-mounted racks can be pulled out for use and put away when you’re done.
 These racks are best used in garages or other sturdy areas.
 You can also use wall-mounted storage options to keep weights, yoga mats, and jump ropes off the floor.

 If you live in a rented space, consult with your landlord before attempting any installations.
 They’ll be able to offer you both permission and advice.